mmichlin66/mmichlin66.github.io/mimcss/guide/defining-rules.md

 The `$media` function accepts a style definition class that extends the `StyleDefinition` class with the generic type parameter set to the top-level style definition class.

 For the named rules (classes, IDs, animations and custom properties), Mimcss will create names that would be actually inserted into DOM.
 There is a significant caveat here though: if a nested rule is assigned to a property with the name that already exists in the enclosing class, the actual name for the nested rule will be the same as the actual name for the existing property.
-This is done because the group rules such as @supports, @media and @document are conditional rules and the styles defined by them are supposed to override the styles defined outside of the conditions.
+This is done because the group rules such as @supports and @media are conditional rules and the styles defined by them are supposed to override the styles defined outside of the conditions.

 The `box` property in our example is used to define a CSS class in two places: as a property of the MyStyles class and as a property of the object passed to the `$media` function.
 Mimcss will generate a single actual class name for the `box` property and the `margin` value of 4 pixels will be used on smaller devices while the value of 8 pixels will be used on the larger ones.